Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

-    GEN2 Temperature Module and GEN2 Magnetic Module are introduced in Robot Software version 3.17.0.
+    The Temperature Module GEN2 and Magnetic Module GEN2 are introduced in Robot Software version 3.17.0.
 You can determine if your module is a GEN2 model by inspecting the sides of the device for a label that specifies `GEN2`.
-If you are using these modules, make sure the API level of your protocol is at least 2.3 or higher.
+If you are using these modules, make sure the API level of your protocol (see :ref:`v2-versioning`) is at least 2.3 or higher.

 .. versionadded:: 2.0